Neoversity/relational_databases_concepts/goit-rdb-hw-02/README.md

 # Database Design: Orders System (3NF)

-This project demonstrates the process of normalizing a relational database schema to the **Third Normal Form (3NF)** using MySQL Workbench.
+This project demonstrates the process of normalizing a relational database schema to the **Third Normal Form (3NF)** using MySQL Workbench, with additional improvements recommended by a mentor.

 ---